ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ##  Phase 1: MicroNFC stack integration

-The first step toward integrating NFC in Mbed OS is the integration of the MicroNFC stack, which has drivers for the PN512 and derivatives.
+The first step toward adding NFC to Mbed OS is the integration of the MicroNFC stack, which has drivers for the PN512 and derivatives.

 Architecture: